 David M. Given

 David is the managing partner and general counsel as well as a co-founder of the firm.
-He began his career at the law firm of the esteemed New York trial attorney Louis Nizer.
-His current practice spans both commercial and class action litigation as well as transactional matters, the latter with a special emphasis on entertainment, technology and intellectual property law.
+He began his career with the law firm of the esteemed New York trial attorney Louis Nizer.
+His current practice spans both commercial and class action litigation as well as transactional matters, the latter emphasizing entertainment, technology and intellectual property law.

 Over the past dozen years, David has served in several leadership roles in complex class action litigation.
 He also has a wide-ranging entertainment law practice, encompassing both litigation and transactional work.
 His experience spans all areas of the music industry, with particular expertise in intra-band dynamics and talent management.
 David has also been called upon to counsel and advise individuals and estates on the disposition of their creative property (i.e., songs, recordings, literary material, visual art, etc.) and royalty interests, including on the subject of copyright reversion.